 - executable files that are run on HPRC systems

 - other directly relevant files: source code, object files, user libraries, include files, make files, etc

 - CORE FILE DELETION.
 Users should regularly delete core files in their directories.
 Core files that are useful to a user should be renamed with a name that does not contain the "core" substring.
 All disk-resident core files will be periodically deleted.

 - ARCHIVING OF HOME.
-The SC staff archives on a regular (nightly)
+The HPRC staff archives on a regular (nightly)

 basis all user home directories (